iondrive-co/yaml-surgeon/Readme.md

         - bacon: [spam]
         - beans: {spam: spam}
 ```
+For more details of all of these and other options, please refer to the Guide section below.

-You can use yaml surgeon to edit yaml files by passing in arguments to the main method (see the included PyCharm
+You can use Yaml Surgeon to edit yaml files by passing in arguments to the main method (see the included PyCharm
 [launcher](./.idea/runConfigurations/yaml_surgeon.xml)), or by importing
 `from yaml_surgeon.yaml_operation import YamlOperation` and building your operation as in the example above.

-Please note that this is an early prototype version which has only been tested with a few simple yaml documents, and it
+This is a quick and dirty implementation which has only been tested with a few simple yaml documents, and it does not
-does not support many of the more complex yaml features such as anchors.
+support many of the more complex yaml features such as multiple parents.
+Other than that, please use Github issues to
+report any.

+Yaml Surgeon is licensed under the License.txt file in the root directory of its source tree.

-## YamlOperation Selections
+## Guide to YamlOperation

+### Selections

 - Selections are used to find parts of a yaml document to apply operations to.
 - When a selection matches a mapping key, all elements of the associated mapping value are selected as well.
 - Multiple selections are cumulative, meaning each selection acts like an AND in refining the existing selection.
 - Multiple selection operations are commutative, meaning the order you define them does not matter.
 - Multiple selections are allowed to overlap.
 - Some selections such as `named` allow more than one parameter in order to perform additive (OR) selections.
-- Some selection options take a level, which is the number of items deep (starting from 0) to select elements from
-(i.e. only elements from that level deep in the nesting are examined, not those higher or lower in the yaml structure).

 **named()** Selects all scalars and mappings which exactly match the specified string.
 For example `.named('egg')` applied to: